Vauxoo/stock-logistics-workflow/stock_no_negative/README.rst

 Product Stock No Negative
 =========================

-This module extends warehouse functionalities to not reach below zero in product quantities
+This module extends warehouse functionalities to not reach below zero in product available quantities

 Installation
 ============